NHS Health check

 How do I get an NHS Health Check?

-Everyone between the ages of 40 and 74 (except people who have already been diagnosed with any of the above conditions or have certain risk factors) will be invited to a free NHS Health Check every five years.
-If you are concerned about your health in the meantime, please speak to your GP.
+Everyone between the ages of 40 and 74 (except people who have already been diagnosed with any of the above conditions or have certain risk factors) will be invited by their GP’s to a free NHS Health Check every five years.
+These are conducted at GP Practices so please contact them to arrange your free NHS health check or If you are concerned about your health in the meantime.

 What if I’m not eligible for an NHS Health Check?